aws-samples/shopfloor-connectivity/docs/adapters/slmp.md

 ---
 ### Structures
-Custom data structures configured for this adapter.
-Structured defined in this section can be uses as custom structured data types for channel values.
-If a structure has a field which is of a custom structure type, then this type must be defined first.
+The Structures property is a map of custom data structure definitions that can be used as data types for channel values in the SLMP adapter.
+Each structure can contain fields of basic data types (BIT, WORD, etc.) or other custom structures (which must be defined before they can be referenced).
+These structures allow reading complex data types from the PLC in a single operation

 **Type**: Map[String,Map{String,String]]